Killswitch Engage: Second self-titled album (2007–2011)

 Killswitch Engage entered the studio in October 2008 to start recording their next album with Dutkiewicz and Brendan O'Brien co-producing the album.
 In mid-February, bassist Mike D'Antonio confirmed in an interview with Metal Hammer that "drums were finished", and that he had "finished up the last few bass fixes".
 He also stated that Howard [Jones] was in Atlanta finishing vocals, and that "it shouldn't be too much longer now."
 From March to May, Killswitch Engage was a part of Disturbed's Music as a Weapon IV festival along with Lacuna Coil, Chimaira, Suicide Silence, Bury Your Dead and more.
 On April 14, the band announced the name of their album as Killswitch Engage, the second time the band has self-titled an album.
-The album was released on June 30, 2009, debuting at No. 7 on the Billboard 200, marking the band's highest chart position for an album.
-In July and August, Killswitch Engage took part in Mayhem Festival with headliners Marilyn Manson, Slayer, Bullet for My Valentine and others.
+The album was released on June 30, 2009, and was their biggest commercial success at that point, debuting at number 7 on the Billboard 200, marking the band's highest chart position for an album.
+It was also the band’s first release to top the Hard Rock Albums Billboard, along with charting in 10+ other countries. in July and August, Killswitch Engage took part in Mayhem Festival with headliners Marilyn Manson, Slayer, Bullet for My Valentine and others.
+Later that year, they embarked on their first tour in South America.
 In February 2010, Killswitch Engage announced that vocalist Howard Jones would not be performing with Killswitch Engage during their winter tour with The Devil Wears Prada and Dark Tranquillity; during the time, All That Remains vocalist Philip Labonte was substituting for Jones until he could return.
-At least one source speculated that Jones' hiatus was due to back pain.
+At least one source speculated that Jones's hiatus was due to back pain.
 On March 18, 2010, original vocalist Jesse Leach returned to the band for a series of songs.
 From then on, Leach and Labonte performed as substitute vocalists for the remainder of the tour.

 In 2010, the band contributed the track "My Obsession" to the God of War: Blood & Metal soundtrack.
 The band was later added as late replacement to 2010's Download Festival in June, after original sub-headliner, Wolfmother could not attend as scheduled.
 Afterward, Killswitch Engage took a break from the road, and its members pursued other interests.
-Adam Dutkiewicz formed the band Times of Grace with Leach and released the debut album "The Hymn of a Broken Man" on January 18, 2011.
+Adam Dutkiewicz formed the band Times of Grace with Leach and released the band's debut album The Hymn of a Broken Man on January 18, 2011.
 Along with Dutkiewicz and Leach, Times of Grace added Joel Stroetzel to their tour lineup.
 Justin Foley provided the drum tracking for the band Unearth on their album "Darkness in the Light", released on July 5, 2011.
 Foley also traveled with the band for their 2011 summer tour.
 D'Antonio started the hardcore band Death Ray Vision, with Shadows Fall vocalist Brian Fair and former Killswitch Engage guitarist Pete Cortese.